konoma/ios-segue-routing/README.md

         // prepare for 'Show About' segue
     }

+# Connecting the Destination Controller to the Caller

+There is a shortcut to inject the destination view controller as a property on the calling controller.
+This especially useful for embed segues, since you cannot have an outlet to your child view controller.

+For this you set the identifier of the segue to the following: `@connect(<#myProperty#>)`.
+For example the segue with the identifier `@connect(someChildViewController)` will save its `destinationViewController` to the `someChildViewController` property of the calling view controller.

+# Segue Configuration using Blocks

-Also it allows you to provide a configuration block when performing a segue.
+You can provide a configuration block when performing a segue.

     - (IBAction)showSettings:(id)sender {
         [self knm_performSegueWithIdentifier:@"Show Settings" sender:sender configureUsingBlock:(UIStoryboardSegue *segue) {